agg23/openfpga-SNES/README.md

 Please report any issues encountered to this repo.
 Most likely any problems are a result of my port, not the original core.
 Issues will be upstreamed as necessary.

+> **Warning**: Savestates/Memories/Sleep not supported
+>
+> Savestates/Memories/Sleep are not supported by any FPGA SNES core.
+Not this one, not the MiSTer core it's ported from, not the Analogue Super NT one.
+>
+> **Support for savestates will _not_ be coming** to any of these cores.
+Do not ask.
+If you would like to learn more, see [issue #59](https://github.com/agg23/openfpga-SNES/issues/59) and [this discussion on the MiSTer forums](https://misterfpga.org/viewtopic.php?t=4944).
 ## Installation

 ### Easy mode